ractivejs/plugin-template/README.md

 $ grunt-init rvpl
 ```

 First, you will be asked what kind of plugin you're making.
-This is so that Grunt can set up your project with the standard naming convention: `Ractive-plugintype-pluginname`.
+This is so that Grunt can set up your project with the standard naming convention: `ractive-plugintype-pluginname`.

 Then, you will be prompted for the plugin name, your name, and a license.
 The plugin name will default to the folder name (e.g. `myplugin`), and your name will be guessed from your git config.
 (See [here](http://gruntjs.com/project-scaffolding#specifying-default-prompt-answers) for information on how to override the default.)